NL33/electron-git/z-changelog.md

 **Changelog**
 *REMINDER: Turn Off Dev Tools Prior to Packaging for Production*

+*V .2.9*

+### -Added prompt for new users to enter their email
+- This will make it easier for us to let people know about new updates, and it lets us know when someone new gets the app.

+- As we note, we won't spam you

+- Details:
+    - When user clicks confirm, the email, app version, date, and a unique id for the app are provided to RtS
+    - The information is encrypted in transit

 *V .2.8*
 ### -Fixed issue with searching Chrome tabs if multiple windows